 Upskilling your employees means new credentials will be necessary over time.
 And your employees will appreciate and recognize the company’s dedication and emphasis on continuous learning.
 In a recent survey of employee preference, 70% said that training and development opportunities influenced their decision to stay with a company.

 What is Reskilling?

 Reskilling is the practice of learning new skills so an employee is prepared for a new role on a different career path.
-While upskilling teaches employees advanced skills that allows them to improve and move up, reskilling is a lateral learning experience, for example changing from a Marketing Coordinator to a Web Developer.
+While upskilling teaches employees advanced skills that allow them to improve and move up, reskilling is a lateral learning experience, for example changing from a Marketing Coordinator to a Web Developer.

-Reskilling is a practice that sometimes is needed as a maintenance as technology progresses, but also can be brought about my specific events in the economy.
+Reskilling is a practice that sometimes is needed as maintenance as technology progresses, but also can be brought about by specific events in the economy.
 The recession brought on reskilling practices in nearly every industry.
 An estimated 2.6 million workers lost their jobs in 2008.
 As workers were let go, those left behind were tasked with more duties so production wouldn’t fall behind.
 The remaining workers were reskilled to complete the jobs of recently terminated co-workers.
 And some of the workers who lost their jobs were forced to reskill to get back into the job market.

-When team members are cross trained, they make themselves more valuable to their employer and to prospective employers.
-Dan Shapero, VP of Talent Solutions, Careers, and Learning at LinkedIn, says, “Teams with diverse skill sets usually win… Ultimately the most important question is what the team needs to be successful and perform at its potential, and whether this person raises the performance of the team or not.”
+When team members are cross-trained, they make themselves more valuable to their employer and to prospective employers.
+Dan Shapero, VP of Talent Solutions, Careers, and Learning at LinkedIn, says, “teams with diverse skill sets usually win… Ultimately the most important question is what the team needs to be successful and perform at its potential, and whether this person raises the performance of the team or not.”